-The Agency leases office equipment under noncancelable operating leases expiring in March 2017.
-Total equipment rental expenditures for the fiscal year ended June 30, 2016 amounted to approximately \$16,000.
-Future lease commitments for the operating leases are approximated as follows:
+The Agency leased office equipment under a noncancelable operating lease, which expired in March 2017.
+The Agency continues to lease office equipment on a month-to-month basis.
+Total equipment rental expenditures for the fiscal year ended June 30, 2017 amounted to approximately \$17,000.